Updated February 2026

-Depending on where you live in the world you may or may not be familiar with the seasonal sniffles of hay fever, but hay fever in Japan is very common.
+Depending on where you live in the world you may or may not be familiar with the seasonal sniffles of hay fever, but hay fever in Japan is very common and particularly intense.

 With distinct seasons comes strong flowers and lots of pollen floating around.
 You may find that when visiting Japan you start experiencing it for the first time.
 We’re here to walk you through the symptoms and the remedies of kafunshō (花粉症) or hay fever.